Edgerton, Colorado: Native Americans

 Of the Native Americans who were in the area, the Ute people were friendly.
 They sold beads to settlers and would sometimes get a free meal of biscuits.
 The Cheyenne and Arapaho were hostile to the settlers, who make their houses to be like fortresses–make of stone and wooden walls as much as three-feet-(0.9-meter)-thick.
 Some had narrow slots just wide enough to use to shoot a rifle from inside the house.
 Families would huddle together during uprisings.
 In 1868, there were raids by Native Americans, who stole 150 horses from Harlow Teachout, and two young boys were killed in another raid.

 Railroad station and early village years

-The Denver and Rio Grande Railroad was constructed east of Monument Creek and a railroad post office was opened in 1870 at Edgerton.
+The Denver and Rio Grande Railroad was constructed east of Monument Creek in 1870 and the Edgerton, Colorado, post office opened on June 16, 1870.
 In 1872, David Edgerton homesteaded 160 acres and established a ranch.
 The village grew around his ranch and was called Edgerton after him.
-In 1881, a post office and the VC Lewis Hotel were established.
+In 1881, the VC Lewis Hotel was established.